EnterTheVoid-x86/rsh/README.md

 Credits to Stargirl-chan on GitHub for the original Ruby-Shell.
-This is an unofficial v1.2 build of it with many added feautres and more.
+This is an unofficial modified fork of it with many added feautres and more.
 Go check them out, they make awesome stuff, such as cool-tty!
+Oh and yes, this might be PR'd.
 # What's new

 ## Recently added